SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Layer Sparsity

 Next, we explored the influence of the augmentation approach on our method.
 By experimenting with various augmentation techniques, we analyzed their impact on the method.
 The results are presented in Table. \ref{table:AugmentationResults}.
 The most important takeaway of this experiment is that with diverse and strong enough augmentations, our method could improve the results in most cases; therefore, there is no need for carefully choosing the augmentations.
 This simplifies the application and development of our \algname{} method.

-\subsection{Layer sparsity}
+\section{Layer Sparsity}

-In this subsection, we want to answer this question, ``What is the role of sparsity ratios in different layers?''
+In Figure~\ref{figure:AverageIdealSparsities}, we show the per-layer sparsity targets averaged across pruning methods, which illustrates the general trend of sparsities.
+We observe that for both ResNet50 and MobileNet, later layers are pruned more than earlier layers, while for ConvNext, the middle layers are pruned the most.
+Additionally, ResNet50 is pruned than others in general, likely due to the larger size of the network.
+We also observe that, for ResNet50, SPADE sparsity ratios are higher than FastSPADE, especially in the latter layers, which may be due to the higher accuracy of the OBC pruner used in SPADE.
+Finally, we observe a substantial amount of variance between saliency methods.
+We demonstrate this further in Figure~\ref{figure:IdealSparsities}, which shows tuned sparsity targets for each interpretability method separately.

+We further explore the question, ``What is the role of sparsity ratios in different layers?''
 To gain a better understanding of the importance of sparsifying each layer, we first investigate scenarios where we only sparsify one ResNet50 block to a 0.99 sparsity ratio.
 The results, presented in Table~\ref{table:layer choice}, suggest that pruning later layers is more helpful than pruning earlier layers.
 To support this claim, we plot the AUC values during the sparsity ratio tuning process in Section~\ref{sec:method} in Figure~\ref{fig:per layer tuning improvements}.
 The plot shows that most of the AUC improvements came from sparsifying the last four layers.

 Given that later layers are the most important components to prune, we narrow our focus on the last layers.
 We investigate the effects of sparsifying the last ResNet50 block with a constant sparsity ratio in Figure~\ref{fig:ForthLayersparsityVSscore}.
 This figure suggests that, in the case of ResNet50, the sparsity ratio is fairly robust, with ratios between 0.8 to 0.995 giving good results for \algname{}.